 Wipe Cabinet Doors & Moldings

-Wipe all the cabinets and mouldings down in the kitchen.
+Wipe all the cabinets and moldings down in the kitchen.
 Here are detailed instructions on how to clean inside kitchen cabinets that are of different finishes.

 Cabinet Drawers Should Be Vacuumed and Lined

 After you’ve cleaned the outsides of your cabinets, it’s time to tackle the insides.
-Remove any dust, crumbs, or other dropped items using a vacuum (using the soft dusting brush attachment), followed by a wipe down with the same procedure used to clean the cabinet exteriors.
+Remove any dirt, crumbs, or other dropped items needing a vacuum (needing the soft dirting brush attachment), followed by a wipe down with the same procedure used to clean the cabinet exteriors.
 Keep the cabinet doors open for a time to allow any remaining moisture to be wiped away with another dry, soft cloth.

 After you’ve vacuumed and cleaned the inside of the cabinets, consider if you want to line the cabinet shelves and drawers.
 Liners keep newly washed dishes, which may still be somewhat damp, from distorting the shelf.